Vadodara Municipal Corporation: Achievement

 Vadodara Mahanagar Seva Sadan got the first ever declared national award for 'Energy Conservation in Street Lighting’ by BEE in 2008, for saving energy in street lighting with better service and using latest technology for energy saving.
 The award was given by Honorable Power minister shree Shushil Kumar Shinde.

 Vadodara Municipal Corporation (VMC) repeat the history again in 2010 by acquiring second national award for 'Energy Conservation in Street Lighting’ declared by BEE.

 Total area of coverage of Vadodara Municipal Corporation is 220 Sq.
-Kilometers and total population of the municipality is 20 Lakh (2007-2008).
-1691 kilometers of street lighting is covered in Vadodara (2007-2008).
+Kilometers and total population of the municipality is 2 million (2007–2008).
+1691 kilometers of street lighting is covered in Vadodara (2007–2008).
 Vadodara Municipal Corporation is the first in the country to implement international level lighting, lowest life cycle cost of the entire project and Intelligent street light controllers with GSM monitoring and controlling system manufactured by Instruments Universal (a local company of Vadodara), for providing good service to citizens, data collection and quick maintenance.

+In 2024, Vadodara Municipal Corporation successfully raised Rs 1 billion through the issuance of five-year green municipal bonds, carrying a coupon rate of 7.90%.
+The funds raised from these bonds are earmarked for the deployment in three significant water pumping and drainage projects aimed at enhancing the efficiency of sewage water disposal in the region.